blockchainofthings/CatenisAPIClientWPPlugin/readme.txt

 == Changelog ==

+= 2.2.0 =
+* Added support for changes introduced by version 0.10 of the Catenis Enterprise API.

 = 2.1.0 =
 * Updated dependency package Catenis API PHP client library to its latest version (4.0), which targets version 0.9 of the Catenis Enterprise API.
 * Added workaround to avoid that Catenis device credentials fields — *Device ID* and *API Access Secret* — be automatically filled by the web browser when editing a page.
 This behavior has been observed on Google Chrome 79.0 on Linux.